alltrust/Portfolio/projects/yelp-campground-project.md

 ...
 ```

-This store is then used to set the session configuration.
+This store is then used to set the **session** configuration.
 The session configuration handles the name of the cookie `'session'` that will be saved in the database.
 This **cookie** plays the role of an identifier between the users browser and the database used for the application.
-Essentially, the session-data is updated depeding on the previous `touchAfter` property, which we set to 24 hours, and then in this `sessionConfig` object we establish that it should expire and have a maximum age of a week.
+Essentially, the session-data is updated depending on the previous `touchAfter` property, which we set to 24 hours, and then in this `sessionConfig` object we establish that it should expire and have a maximum age of a week.

 The session is then registered to [express-session](http://expressjs.com/en/resources/middleware/session.html).